Gregwrightbjj/todo-rpg/README.md

 ## Todo RPG

+## Instructions

+1. `npm install`
+2. `npm start`

+The application will be running on http://localhost:3000 and serving static assets out of /public.

 ### Description

 This project is going to bring together the major concepts from both this week and previous weeks and serve as the capstone for "vanilla" JavaScript.